PraveenGupta11001/ASSIGNMENT-FROM-JALAN-TECHNOLOGIES/README.md

 according to your operating system.

+### Answer about time and space complexity
+> let's sum it out the two loops take T(N) + T(N) + T(1) + T(1) + T(1)
+> the complexity of whole program is T(N) or T(n) and constant were ignored as for they take constant time
+> Time-Complexity of Program is : T(N).
+>
+> Space-complexity of program is heavily depended on the array as for this program if we consider a number variable in
+> javascript take 8 bytes per number to store it
+> The time complexity of the program is 8 * 6 for one array and another also take 8 * 6;
+> so total space-complexity is : 48 + 48 = 96 bytes
+>
+> hence, question is solved.

 ## Answer 1 :
-In your terminal loacate to this assignment folder and start running the programs :
+In your terminal locate to this assignment folder and start running the programs :

     PS C:\Users\Gupta\Desktop\assignment> node question_1.js